hartwigmedical/hmftools/serve/README.md

 For fusions, genes are permitted that can exist in the context of a fusion pair (eg @IG genes).

 ### Driver inconsistencies
-In the supported knowledgebases, which is using for extraction actionable/known events, there are gene/events which isn't met with the
+In the supported knowledgebases, there can be events defined on genes that are are not part of the Hartwig's driver gene panel.
-Hartwig's gene panel.
-For this reason, a logica is add to determine if we want to use this data
+Also, the event could be inconsistent with respect to driver gene panel (e.g. "Inactivation" evidence for a gene that is configured to be an oncogene).
+There are various ways to deal with such inconsistencies on a per-knowledgebase level:

 Filter  | Description
 ---|---
-FILTER  | We filter every entry when the gene/event isn't present or there is an inconsistecy with the Hartwig's gene panel IGNORE  | Every gene/event is used regardless of mismatch/inconsistencies WARN_ONLY  | Every gene/event is used regardless of mismatch/inconsistencies, however a warning messages is shown for the inconcistencies
+FILTER  | We filter every entry when the gene/event isn't present or there is an inconsistency with the Hartwig's driver gene panel
+IGNORE  | Every gene/event is used regardless of mismatch/inconsistencies
+WARN_ONLY  | Every gene/event is used regardless of mismatch/inconsistencies, however a warning messages is shown for the inconsistencies

 ### Protein resolving for SNVs and (small) INDELs